xtivia/speedray-cli/packages/@ngtools/webpack/README.md

 * `typeChecking`.
 Optional, defaults to true.
 Enable type checking through your application.
 This will slow down compilation, but show syntactic and semantic errors in webpack.

 ## Features
-The benefits and ability of using [`@ngtools/webpack`](https://www.npmjs.com/~ngtools) standalone from the Angular CLI as presented in [Stephen Fluin's Angular CLI talk](https://youtu.be/uBRK6cTr4Vk?t=6m45s) at Angular Connect 2016:
+The benefits and ability of using [`@ngtools/webpack`](https://www.npmjs.com/~ngtools) standalone from the Speedray CLI as presented in [Stephen Fluin's Speedray CLI talk](https://youtu.be/uBRK6cTr4Vk?t=6m45s) at Angular Connect 2016:

 * Compiles SCSS/LESS
 * TypeScript transpilation